 Ken Wolter/Shutterstock

-For students who think they may want to pursue a degree in acting, but aren’t ready to commit 100% just yet, UCSD is a great option.
-Offering both a major and minor in theater, the Department of Theatre and Dance doesn’t require students to apply specifically to the program or audition ahead of time; any student accepted to UCSD can claim a theater major.
-Once the major has been declared, it’s incredibly flexible: The curriculum is structured in a way that it can meet the needs of a student seeking a liberal arts education in theater or one who plans to pursue acting after graduation.
-To help with the latter, undergraduates have the opportunity to audition for graduate shows, which are often directed by prestigious guest artists.
+For those who think they may want to pursue acting but aren’t quite ready to commit 100%, UCSD is a great option.
+The theater curriculum is structured to meet the needs of both students seeking a liberal arts education with a focus on stage work and those hoping to break into the industry after graduation.
+If you’re one of the latter, you’ll have the opportunity to audition for graduate shows, which are often directed by prestigious guest artists.

 Ken Wolter/Shutterstock

-A program with one of the smallest class sizes on this list (typically 12 students), the BFA in Acting from the University of Connecticut offers an intense, conservatory-style program within a larger university environment (18,000+ undergraduates).
+The acting program at UConn’s School of Fine Arts has the smallest class size of any in the Northeast (typically 12 students).
+The conservatory is situated within a larger university environment made up of more than 18,000 undergrads.
 Training is based on the core aspects of Stanislavsky’s technique, but is also influenced by the dance and movement styles of Lecoq and Dell’Arte International School of Physical Theatre.
-What’s more, students are given the opportunity to perform and work with professional actors and directors at the Connecticut Repertory Theatre, meaning they can graduate with Equity points.
+Students have the opportunity to collaborate with working actors and directors at the Connecticut Repertory Theatre, a professional theater located on campus.
+Students spend their fall semester junior year training in London, where they perform in eight to 10 productions.

 Ken Wolter/Shutterstock